elliott-beach/github-resolve-conflicts-bug-demo/README.md

-This repo reproduces a problem with GitHub's "resolve conflicts" feature where the conflict may not actually be resolved when merging into a non-master branch from the master branch of a fork.
+This repo reproduces a problem with GitHub's "resolve conflicts" feature.
+The issue occurs when merging into a non-master branch from the master branch of a fork.
+The result is that a merge commit is created, but conflicts still exist.

 ## Steps:
 1. Create a new repository, adding a dummy file `foo`.